KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 # AWS Billing and Pricing

+> Pay as you go, pay for what you use, pay less for more, and pay even less when you reserve capacity

 ### Capex vs. Opex

 - **Capex stands for Capital Expenditure** where you pay upfront.
 It's a fixed, sunk cost.